Introduction

 Now you’re aiming for 2–3 small meals a day, in addition to milk feeds.

-Texture: Soft chunks, mashed foods, finger foods that baby can pick up
+Texture: Soft chunks, mashed foods, finger foods that your baby can pick up.

 - Proteins: Soft minced beef, chicken, lentils, beans